BatteriesCharge controllersHow to install a PV systemAddonsDIY

 PV modules

-After you've connected the charge controller with the battery, it is now safe to connect it to panels.
+After you've connected the charge controller to the battery, it is now safe to connect it to the panels.
 Out of the junction box of a panel come two cables, a positive and a negative.
-In some situations it's just two wires that go straight to the controller.
-More often, there are so-called MC4 connectors on each end, a "male" connector for the positive cable and "female" for the negative one.
+In some situations, it's just two wires that go straight to the controller.
+More often, there are so-called MC4 connectors on each end, a "male" connector for the positive cable and a "female" for the negative one.

 1. Connect MC4 connectors with a complementary pair of connectors with wires on other ends.
 If you have two wires coming out straight of the junction box, skip this step.